 A joint investigation by the Guardian and Greenpeace found more than 2,000 schools and nurseries across England and Wales are close to roads with damaging levels of diesel fumes.

 We can give you information on how many early deaths there are in your town each year attributable to air pollution, and whether your council meets legal limits on air pollution.
 To find out about air pollution levels in your town, contact email@example.com.

 If you want to find out yourself – check out the Public Health England report.

-Legal limits of air pollution
+Legal limits on air pollution

-Because of the health risk of breathing in dirty air, the World Health Organisation has released guidelines on safe levels of pollution.
+Because of the health risk of breathing in dirty air, the World Health Organisation (WHO) has released guidelines on safe levels of pollution.
 It also points out that there are no safe levels of small particulate matter which have health impacts even at very low concentrations.

-The UK is divided into 43 air quality zones, and of these only 5 have met the legal deadline for meeting air pollution limits for Nitrogen Dioxide (NO2) in 2015.
-The Government’s plans won’t see legal limits of NO2 being met across the UK until at least 2020 (and in London, 2025).
-This means that children born in 2016 in London could be breathing illegally dirty air for the next 9 years.
+The UK is divided into 43 Air Quality Zones, and of these only 6 have currently met the legal deadline for meeting air pollution limits for NO2.
+The Government’s plans won’t see legal limits on NO2 being met across the UK until at least 2020 (and in London, 2025).
+This means that children born in 2017 in London could be breathing illegally dirty air for the next 8 years.